rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-12, from: RTÉ News

-RTÉ has advertised an open internal and external 'expressions of interest' process for on-air presenters across RTÉ Radio 1 and News and Current Affairs.
+RTÉ has advertised an open internal and external "expressions of interest" process for on-air presenters across RTÉ Radio 1 and News and Current Affairs.

 <br>